-The Authority's proposed costs include all specific adjustments and the Authority's proposed cost escalations as noted above.
-As noted in Volume 1, the Authority has applied a minimum 2.43% saving to direct operating costs (excluding electricity) in 2012-13.
+The Authority's proposed costs included all specific adjustments and the Authority's proposed cost escalations as noted above.

+In the Draft Report the Authority applied a minimum 2.43% saving to direct operating costs (excluding electricity) in 2012-13.
 A further 0.75% saving arising from labour productivity is also applied, compounding annually.